Surebeans Guide

 Ready to Assign

-Displayed at the top.
-Shows unbudgeted income, i.e. money received but not yet allocated to any category.
-Goal: bring this to zero each month.
+This prominently displayed number shows unbudgeted income, that is, money you have received but not yet allocated to any category.
+The goal is to make this number zero each month.

 Category groups

-- Add group: Click + Add Group in the header.
+- Add group: Click + Add in the header.

-- Collapse/expand: Click the group row to toggle visibility of its categories.
+- Collapse/expand: Click the arrow on the group row to toggle visibility of its categories.

 Categories (envelopes)